zmcartor/homestead-guide/source/contracts-and-transactions/mix/dapp-deployment.rst

 specify a different value.

-“Deployment cost”: depending on the value of the gas price that you want to use and the selected scenario. this will display the amount ether that the deployment need.
+“Deployment cost”: depending on the value of the gas price that you want to use and the selected scenario. this will display the amount expanse that the deployment need.

 “Deployed Contract”: before any deployment this part is empty.
 This will